DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-01-changing-application-process.md

 * preferred the option for applications to become ‘inactive’ allowing them to apply to another course
 * did not expect applications to be open all year and expected a deadline and all applications to be assessed equally
 * would not feel comfortable withdrawing an application unless they had received feedback on it from a training provider
-* would expect to have an outcome on all their applications before deciding on which to accept
+* would expect to have an outcome on all their applications before deciding which to accept

 ## Further considerations